damir385/test-lab1/README.md

 - Resource limits and requests
 - Disabled autoscaling

-The ApplicationSet allows deploying the Nginx chart to multiple namespaces with different configurations.
-Each deployment in the ApplicationSet can specify:
+The project uses the Git Generator with Files approach in ArgoCD ApplicationSet to deploy the Nginx chart to multiple namespaces with different configurations.
+Each deployment is defined in a separate YAML file in the `config/nginx-deployments` directory, with the filename matching the application name (e.g., `nginx-ns1.yaml`).

+Each configuration file specifies:
+- The name of the application (automatically generated as "nginx-{namespace}")
-- The namespace to deploy to (the application name is automatically generated as "nginx-{namespace}")
+- The namespace to deploy to
 - The number of replicas
 - The Helm chart version to use (nginx-0.1.0 or nginx-0.2.0)

+The ApplicationSet watches these configuration files and automatically creates or updates applications based on their content.

 ## GitHub Workflow

 The repository includes a GitHub workflow (`deploy.yml`) that follows GitOps principles:
-1. Update ArgoCD ApplicationSet to add or update a deployment to a specified namespace
+1. Create or update configuration files for deployments in the `config/nginx-deployments` directory
-2. Update ArgoCD ApplicationSet to remove a deployment from a specified namespace
+2. Delete configuration files to remove deployments
-3. Update replica count and/or chart version for an existing deployment without changing other parameters
+3. Update configuration files to modify replica count and/or chart version for existing deployments

 When deploying, the workflow:
-1. Checks if the deployment already exists in the ApplicationSet (using "nginx-{namespace}" as the identifier)
+1. Checks if a configuration file already exists for the deployment (using "nginx-{namespace}" as the identifier)
-2. If it doesn't exist, adds a new deployment with the automatically generated name, namespace, replica count, and chart version
+2. If it doesn't exist, creates a new configuration file with the automatically generated name, namespace, replica count, and chart version
-3. If it exists, updates the existing deployment with the new namespace, replica count, and chart version
+3. If it exists, updates the existing configuration file with the new values
 4. Creates a pull request using the peter-evans/create-pull-request action, which:
    - Automatically creates a new branch
    - Commits the changes to that branch
    - Creates a pull request from the new branch to the main branch
 5. Enables auto-merge for the pull request using the nick-fields/retry action
-6. ArgoCD detects the changes in the main branch and applies them to the Kubernetes cluster
+6. ArgoCD detects the changes in the main branch, processes the updated configuration files, and applies the changes to the Kubernetes cluster

 When deleting, the workflow:
-1. Removes the deployment from the ApplicationSet
+1. Deletes the configuration file for the specified deployment
 2. Creates a pull request using the peter-evans/create-pull-request action, which:
    - Automatically creates a new branch
    - Commits the changes to that branch
    - Creates a pull request from the new branch to the main branch
 3. Enables auto-merge for the pull request using the nick-fields/retry action
-4. ArgoCD detects the changes in the main branch and removes the application from the cluster
+4. ArgoCD detects the changes in the main branch, notices the missing configuration file, and removes the application from the cluster

 When updating, the workflow:
-1. Checks if the deployment exists in the ApplicationSet (using "nginx-{namespace}" as the identifier)
+1. Checks if a configuration file exists for the deployment (using "nginx-{namespace}" as the identifier)
-2. If it exists, updates the replica count and/or chart version based on the provided inputs
+2. If it exists, reads the current values and updates the replica count and/or chart version based on the provided inputs
 3. If it doesn't exist, shows an error message
 4. Creates a pull request using the peter-evans/create-pull-request action, which:
    - Automatically creates a new branch
    - Commits the changes to that branch
    - Creates a pull request from the new branch to the main branch
 5. Enables auto-merge for the pull request using the nick-fields/retry action
-6. ArgoCD detects the changes in the main branch and applies the updates to the deployment
+6. ArgoCD detects the changes in the main branch, processes the updated configuration file, and applies the updates to the deployment
 7. If the chart version was updated, the new chart version is applied, which may include a different Nginx image version (1.21.6 for nginx-0.1.0, 1.22.0 for nginx-0.2.0)

 ### Workflow Inputs